elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/data-types.md

 :::note

-Please note that this can only get implemented with backticks.
-Other quotes do not have this embedding functionality!
+Please note that we can only implement this with backticks in JavaScript.
+Other quotes (single and double) do not have this embedding functionality!
+We should make every effort to understand backticks and template literals.

 :::